-By Benjamin A. Levin, Vice President at HVS Atlanta
+By Benjamin A. A. Levin, Director, HVS Nashville

 A significant amount of work is underway in Atlanta, with new expansions and builds promising to bring in more tourists, commercial travelers, and group demand for the city's hotels.
 The highest-profile projects include a $6-billion expansion of Hartsfield-Jackson Atlanta International Airport, which is expected to span the next two decades, and Mercedes-Benz Stadium, which will host Super Bowl LIII in 2019.

 Hartsfield-Jackson Atlanta International Airport: Still the World's Busiest

 Since 2000, Hartsfield-Jackson Atlanta International Airport has been the world's busiest airport in terms of annual passenger traffic.
 Work on a $6-billion, 20-year airport expansion began in June 2016 with the two-year renovation and modernization of the domestic terminal.
 In October 2016, construction began on the installation of two steel and glass translucent canopies that will cover the north and south domestic terminal curbside areas.